kcaze/magical_vacation_translation/sprite_vwf/README.md

 00111100
 We would convert each row to a number from 0 to 255, look up the byte pattern here at 0x007DBB50 and copy that over.
 WTF.

+0x000BEBD8 -- Beginning subroutine that writes to the 0x03007DDC area with the numerical value of each row. r0 stores 0x086035AC, the base address for glyphs data in the ROM.
+It then branches to 0x000BEC2C to update the ram in the 0x020381D8 area.
+  We want to hijack this.
+  r1 and r2 are the address in the 0x020381D8 RAM that need to be updated and are passed in. r3 is the table value of the glyph.
+Call sites are:
+-0x0009B57E
+-0x0009B7B4
+-0x0009B86A
+-0x000B67D8

+PLAN OF ATTACK: Hijack 0x000BEBD8 to update data at 0x03007DDC with the appropriate shifts for a given character.
+We then need to make sure that the object tile where the data is copied over to isn't incremented until we've filled the tile.
+This is done by modifying the r0 that gets passed in to 0x000BEC2C.

+0x03007E18 stores the address of the next glyph in the script to draw.
+However, this is actually a reference to the stack.
+In particular, [sp, 0x0C] is where the address is...

+0x000B6842 is where the address of the next glyph is incremented and updated.